spikenail/spikenail/README.md

 * Process action
 * After action

-The whole chain could be changed in any way.
+The whole chain can be changed in any way.

-For example, you can override "Before action" middleware in following way:
+For example, you can override "Before action" middleware in a following way:

 `models/Item.js`